SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

      kubectl apply -f ./script/connectivity.yaml -n <NAME_SPACE>
      ```

-    **[NOTE]:** If connectivity service instance resides in a different namespace, then create the secret for connectivity service by running the following command.
+    **[NOTE]:** If admin has created the connectivity service instance in a different namespace, then get the secret and update the `connectivity-secret.yaml` file with the required encoded values.
+As a next step, Create the secret for connectivity service by running the following command.
- Make sure you update the `connectivity-secret.yaml` file with the required encoded values before secret creation.

      ```shell
      kubectl apply -f ./script/connectivity-secret.yaml -n <NAME_SPACE>